-This is the Plan 53 as defined by the first edition (Figure 9).
-Barrier fluid is maintained in a reservoir and circulated by the mechanical seal.
+This is the Plan 53 as defined in the First Edition.
+Barrier fluid is maintained in a reservoir and circulated by the mechanical seal

+(Figure 9).
 The barrier fluid is pressurized by an external source such as a regulated supply of nitrogen.
 The reservoir serves to remove heat from the barrier fluid as well as provide makeup fluid for normal seal losses.
 Excessive seal leakage is detected by a change in fluid level in the reservoir.
 The primary disadvantage of this plan is that there is an interface between the pressurization gas and the barrier fluid.
 At higher pressures, this can lead to significant gas absorption into the barrier fluid resulting in poor seal performance.